Business strategy is, of course, all about achieving your goals. So we set one for ourselves!

 Marketing Strategy Essentials

 It’s difficult to imagine having a business strategy in today’s world without pausing to think about some essentials from the marketing profession too.
 This is probably the area of business strategy which has changed the most in recent years.
+It is called the marketing mix and it is composed of: product, price, promotion, and place.

 This can be tricky for many small businesses, as each of these is a highly specialised discipline.
 This means that companies without the resources for dedicated marketing professionals can struggle to implement the best strategies.